Best Extended Car Warranties in Minnesota of 2026

 Is an extended car warranty worth it?

-An extended car warranty can be a good investment if your car is likely to need expensive repairs, you plan to keep it for several years, and you’d rather have predictable costs than risk a major bill.
+An extended car warranty can be a good investment if your car is likely to need expensive repairs, you plan to keep it for several years or you’d rather have predictable costs than risk a major bill.

-Many plans also come with extras like towing or rental coverage, which can be reassuring if your car breaks down far from home — especially during a cold Minnesota winter.
+Many plans also come with extras like towing or rental coverage, which can be reassuring if your car breaks down far from home.

 Peace of mind and long-term savings are the biggest benefits of a car warranty.